Bin Health and Maintenance

 Deep Cleaning Your Bin:

-Clean the bin with vinegar or dish soap to get rid of any smells or remaining larvae or pupae.
-Pouring boiling hot water over the maggots will also kill them instantly.
+Clean the bin with vinegar or dish soap to get rid of any smells or remaining maggots or pupae.
+Pouring boiling water over the bin will also kill them instantly.
 Always let the bin fully dry.

 Watch this video with tips and tricks to keep your bin odor and pest free.